 During 2022, the Corporation experienced an increase in redemptions, year over year.
-For reference purposes, aggregate redemptions for the year ended December 31, 2021 were \$11,216,252 and for the year ended December 31, 2022 were \$55,441,7191 made by the successor adviser and their client.
+For reference purposes, aggregate redemptions for the year ended December 31, 2021, were \$11,216,252 and for the year ended December 31, 2022, were \$55,441,7191 made by the successor adviser and their client.
 The Manager gave notice to its Qualified Investor clients in February 2022 that it would be exiting its managed accounts business and that they would need to transition their accounts to other advisers.

-During Q2 2023, share redemptions totaled \$6.5 million as compared to \$12.1 million in Q1 2023.
-Management estimates that approximately \$2.0 million of the Q2 redemptions was due to the transition of accounts to new advisors.
+During Q3 2023, the Corporation received redemption requests totaling \$11.5 million as compared to \$6.5 million in Q2 and \$12.1 million in Q1 2023.
+Management attributes the increase in Q3 primarily to the uncertainty caused by the escrow of share issuances related to the regulator's ongoing continuous disclosure review.
 Share redemptions are due to a number of factors including but not limited to investor asset allocation changes and associated rates of returns, unexpected life situations such as divorce or the passing away of an investor, and the Corporation's performance.